NYC teen suspected in Barnard student's stabbing death faces judge

 During closing arguments, Kaplan reiterated that the video does not show the suspect's involvement in the incident or about a robbery taking place, and argued that there is no evidence of the suspect participating in the crime.

-Prosecutors for the state, along with Judge Goldstein, agreed that being in the park, handing the knife to another person, and not leaving the scene until the other two teenagers did, implicate the 13-year-old in the crime.
+Prosecutors for the state, along with Judge Goldstein disagreed, saying that being in the park, handing the knife to another person, and not leaving the scene until the other two teenagers did, implicate the 13-year-old in the crime.

 CLICK HERE FOR THE FOX NEWS APP